 The Fundamental Limits of Prompt Compression

-This blog post is written as an overview and summary of our recent work Fundamental Limits of Prompt Compression: A Rate-Distortion Framework for Black-Box Language Models
+This blog post is written as an overview and summary of our NeurIPS 2024 paper, Fundamental Limits of Prompt Compression: A Rate-Distortion Framework for Black-Box Language Models

 What is Prompt Compression?